-Similarly, virological and serological testing may be targeted to species that rarely show clinical signs (e.g. cattle).
+Similarly, virological and serological testing may be targeted to species that rarely show clinical signs (e.g. bovines).

-In vaccinated populations, serological and virological surveillance is necessary to detect the BTV types circulating to ensure that all circulating types are included in the vaccination programme.
+In vaccinated populations, serological and virological surveillance is necessary to detect the BTV serotypes circulating to ensure that all circulating serotypes are included in the vaccination programme.